eindiran/urbane/README.md

 The main body of the program is the loop; the loop continually adds 1 to cell 1, while decrementing cell 2.
 When cell 2 is empty, the value in cell 1 is now the sum of cell 1 and cell 2.
 Note that it subtracts 48 (ASCII '0') to print the numbers correctly.

+---

+###### Echo input
-_Echo input_: Reads in a single character from STDIN then echoes it to STDOUT.
+Reads in a single character from STDIN then echoes it to STDOUT.
 Because it continually advances the cell pointer to the right, the program will have undefined behavior once you've entered more characters than the number of memory cells in the tape.

 ```brainfuck
 +[,.>+]
 ```

 The pattern `[{expression}>+]` where `{expression}` is any Brainfuck expression that doesn't contain `<` will result in an infinite loop, until the memory tape has no remaining cells.
 In an ideal Brainfuck machine with an infinite tape, this is a true infinite loop.

+---

 ## Source code
 The source code for Urbane can be found on GitHub, [here](https://github.com/eindiran/urbane).
 It is licensed under the [MIT license](https://mit-license.org/).